Over 40 Years of Suzuki String Education in Boulder

-Amy Gesmer-Packman founded Boulder Suzuki Strings as a university program in 1982, when she began graduate study with renowned Suzuki pedagogue William Starr at the University of Colorado Boulder.
-By the time Amy earned her master’s degree in violin performance and pedagogy, Boulder Suzuki Strings had grown to more than 70 students and had become independent of the university.
+Boulder Suzuki Strings was founded in 1982 by Amy Gesmer-Packman while she was pursuing graduate study with renowned Suzuki pedagogue William Starr at the University of Colorado Boulder.
+By the time Amy completed her master’s degree in violin performance and pedagogy, the program had expanded to more than 70 students and became independent of the university.
 Boulder Suzuki Strings incorporated in 1994 and was awarded 501(c)(3) status in 1996.

 Learn more about us: